ktorch/ktorch/docs/kmodules.rst

 Index select
 ^^^^^^^^^^^^
-PyTorch defines an `index_select function <https://pytorch.org/docs/stable/generated/torch.index_select.html>`_ and `tensor method <https://pytorch.org/docs/stable/generated/torch.Tensor.index_select.html>`_ which indexes a tensor along a given dimension using supplied indices, similar to the the above ``select``, but with a list of indices.
+PyTorch defines an `index_select <https://pytorch.org/docs/stable/generated/torch.index_select.html>`_ function
+which indexes a tensor along a given dimension using supplied indices, similar to the the above ``select``, but with a list of indices rather than a single scalar.

 ::